-Emily came to the USGLC in 2012 as a Program Assistant and today serves as the organization’s Deputy Program Director.
+Emily came to the USGLC in 2012 as a Program Assistant and today serves as the organization’s Program Director.
 Prior to joining USGLC, Emily held various roles in communications and event management at The British Embassy, Vital Voices, and Biotechnology Innovation Organization.
 Emily received her bachelor’s degree in International Relations from American University, where she specialized in U.S. foreign policy and national security, and spent four months studying in St. Petersburg, Russia.
 A native of Burlington, Vermont, Emily has called DC home since 2007.

 The Memorial Day congressional recess was upon us— a time to reflect and remember the men and women who have served our country and made the ultimate sacrifice to keep America safe – and we thought, what better time to travel the country to talk about how and why what happens overseas affects us here at home.
 So, we packed our bags and took to the skies, landing first in Phoenix, Arizona.